Takmo/TakmoPort/README.md

 --------------------------------

 Note: No jarfile is currently provided.
 You may build this plugin yourself using the ant build system if you would like to use it.
-When I am relatively assured that this plugin is bug-free, I will look into a BukkitDev page.
+Given the nature of this plugin's development as well as the nature of Minecraft server modding and development, this plugin may require modification for your intended use.

-    Copyright (c) 2013 TechnoBulldog
+Seems to be working as of June 7th, 2015.

     This software is provided 'as-is', without any express or implied warranty.
 In no event will the authors be held liable for any damages